-- Configure and debug IPsec VPN connections forremote connectivity to Microsoft Azure
+- Configure and debug IPsec VPN tunnels forsecure connectivity to Azure

-- Plan or analyze the architecture of hybrid Azure/local environments
+- Plan or analyze the system architecture of hybrid Azure/local network models

-- Create VM images for Windows or Linux systems to be located on Microsoft Azure
+- Create Virtual Machine images for Windows or Linux technology to be located on Microsoft Azure

-- Implement Azure AD, Azure AD Connect, and ADFS
+- Implement Azure AD, AD Connect, and AD Federation Services

-- Design and test backup vaults based on Azure Backup
+- Plan and validate backup/restore solutions based on Azure Backup services

-- Set up and troubleshoot virtual hard disks (VHDs) for Azure
+- Prep and troubleshoot virtual hard disks (VHDs) for Microsoft Azure

-- Fix synchronization issues associated with Office 365
+- Fix sync issues associated with Office 365

-- Set up, patch, and troubleshoot firewalls from Cisco, Barracuda, Symantec and other leading vendors
+- Configure, patch, and troubleshoot firewalls from Cisco, Barracuda, WatchGuard and other leading providers

 - Streamline software license control

-- Identify and configure centralized management, monitoring and reporting solutions that span hybrid environments
+- Select and set up centralized management, monitoring and reporting solutions across hybrid cloud/on-premises networks

-- Install SCVMM on premises and on Microsoft Azure
+- Configure SCVMM locally and on Microsoft Azure

 - Tune query speed on SQL Server hosted by Microsoft Azure

 - Resolve PowerShell issues for uploading modules to Azure

 If you need help with any facet of integrating your IT network with Microsoft Azure or other public cloud, phone Progent at 800-993-9400 or visit Contact Progent.